plotly/falcon/CONTRIBUTING.md

 Builds are uploaded to https://github.com/plotly/falcon-sql-client/releases.

 ## Troubleshooting
-The Falcon Configuration information is installed in the users home directory.
+The Falcon Configuration information is installed in the user's home directory.
-For example Unix and Mac (~/.plotly/connector).
+For example Unix and Mac (~/.plotly/connector) and for Windows (%userprofile%\.plotly\connector\).
 If you have tried the install process and the app is still not running, this may be related to some corrupted configuration files.
 You can try removing the existing configuration files and then restarting the build process